The Basics of Credit Cards and Credit Card DebtJune 5, 2016

 Have a Repayment Plan

 Having a credit card is a great way to boost your credit and establish a good credit history.
 However, if misused, it can have a negative impact on your credit score.
-According to a recent survey from NerdWallet, most credit card users are unaware of the effects that many common actions have on their credit scores.
 In the financial industry, there are various opinions about how to best use a credit card.
 What experts can agree on, however, is that there are several important things you can do to ensure that you stay in good standing with your credit provider.

 - The first things are to make sure that you never miss a payment.
 Whether you are paying a large lump sum or making a minimum payment — the minimum you can pay to stay in good standing — you must make sure to always pay on time.
 A missed payment could result in a reduced credit score.